Bede Gaming Bingo Sites

 The Bede bingo software has won the EGR Bingo Supplier of the Year award twice in its relatively short life but still only powers a handful of sites and to understand why this is we need to look back to 2013 when the first Bede powered bingo sites were launched.
 BingoStars was first on the scene in the summer and was followed in early autumn by the much hyped Bingo Godz (owned by Gaming Realms rather than by Bede themselves).

-Bingo Godz turned out to be one of the biggest and most expensive flops in the history of online bingo (along with Castle Jackpot, a casino also owned by Gaming Realms, it managed to lose over £2 million in just 18 months).
+Bingo Godz turned out to be one of the biggest and most expensive flops in the history of online bingo (along with Castle Jackpot, a casino also at that time owned by Gaming Realms, it managed to lose over £2 million in just 18 months).
+Bingo Godz eventually closed in October 2018, bringing the failed project to an end after 5 years.
 But was the failure of Bingo Godz because of the Bede software?

 Our view is that largely, it wasn’t.
 Bingo Godz attempted to bring some very complicated gamification into the world of online bingo and not only was the execution of this idea seriously bungled, it probably was not even a particularly good idea in the first place.
 Needing to spend time collecting things in order to level up for access to bingo rooms with higher ticket prices and bigger prizes was never going to be popular with players who naturally want to be able to buy into big money games at will, nor does it make any sense for the bingo site operators who want to sell as many tickets as possible!